microsoft/jacdac-padauk/README.md

 from Jacdac bus (unless an LDO is skipped but that may cause problems with precision of internal RC oscillator).
 Additionally, all Jacdac signalling uses 3.3V.

-We thus recommend chips that can run at 8MHz with 3.0V.
+We thus recommend chips that can run at 8MHz and 3.3V with low voltage detector set to 3.0V.
 Additionally, we require the 16-bit timer, an 8-bit timer, 64 bytes of memory, and 1kW of program memory.

 This limits the chips to: